Parkwalk KI Hero

 Performance

 The first chart below shows the average performance of the total subscribed into the Parkwalk Opportunities Funds each in each full of the last 10 full tax years (or from when the current strategy was adopted if later).
-The second shows the performance of the three previous Parkwalk Knowledge Intensive Funds.
+The second shows the performance of the previous Parkwalk Knowledge Intensive Funds.

 The charts are based on the latest valuations provided by the manager, expressed on a £100 invested basis.
 Please note, individual investor portfolios’ performance will deviate from the average.